snk-nick/certbot-cf-dns/README.md

 # Certbot Testing

+Bug has been identifed! https://github.com/cloudflare/python-cloudflare/issues/172

+Presence of `CLOUDFLARE_EMAIL` env variable causes the Cloudflare library to defail to using an API key instead of a token.

+Fix: Renamed `CLOUDFLARE_EMAIL` to `FE_NOTIFY_EMAIL` and working as expected.

 The current official builds don't seem to work due to an issue with the python-cloudflare package.
 **_(Warning: This container should NOT be used in production without additional testing.)_**